100Starlings/rubyblok/README.md

 ```bash
 rails g rubyblok:webhook_controller STORYBLOK_WEBHOOK
 ```
-Also add this code to your `routes.rb` file:
+It also adds this line to your `routes.rb` file:
 ```
 resources :storyblok_webhook, only: :create
 ```